Minimizing convex quadratic with variable precision conjugate gradients: Numerical experiments

-Again, we perturbed the smallest and largest eigenvalues estimates by a random relative perturbation of magnitude between 0 and 100\%.
-We report the results of the corresponding runs in Tables~\ref{res-inexact3-MM} to \ref{res-inexact7-MM}, using the same conventions as for Tables~\ref{res-exact3} to \ref{res-exact7}.
+We conclude our experiments with some examples from the NIST Matrix Market.
+Properties of these matrices are given in Table~\ref{mat_prop}.
+All of them are symmetric positive definite and result from discretization of PDEs.
+Again, in our computations, we use estimates of the smallest and largest eigenvalues obtained by perturbating the exact eigenvalues by a random relative perturbation of magnitude between 0 and 100\%.
+We report the results of the corresponding runs in Tables~\ref{res-MM-inexact5-lin} (continuous-varying accuracy case) and \ref{res-MM-inexact5-multi} (discrete accuracy levels case), using the same conventions as for Table~\ref{res-exact5}.
+The number of iterations and associated relative costs are also shown in Figure \ref{fig:ic}.

-Similar comments to the synthetic cases can be made: \begin{enumerate} \item The practical variants tend to result in an increase of the iteration numbers compared to both the exact (FOM, CG and CG with reorthogonalization) and the "impractical" methods with inaccurate matrix-vector products (not shown for the latter ones).
-For instance, the practical CG with reorthogonalization requires almost twice the number of iterations of the method with exact matrix-vector products. \item Despite these increases in the iteration number, the costs of the practical methods remain lower than those of the exact methods.
-As for the CG with reorthogonalization, the practical variant results in costs that are 15\% to 40\% lower than those of the exact method depending on the matrix. \item Again the practical algorithms seem more sensitive to rounding errors.
-For instance, the desired accuracy cannot be reached for the nos1 and nos7 matrices without reorthogonalization.
-As observed in the synthetic matrices, it can result in a decrease in the number of iterations of the practical methods, and so a damage of the quality of the solution, compared to the methods with accurate matrix-vector products. \item We note significant increases of the iteration numbers for the practical algorithms with the matrix bcsstm02.
-Its condition number is very low ($\kappa(A)=8.8$) and results in a fast convergence of the exact algorithms (less than 10 iterations).
-As for the synthetic matrices, the fact that the delay $d$ (equal to 10) introduced in the stopping criterion is too large partly explains these increases. \end{enumerate}
+Similar comments to the synthetic cases can be made.
+Regarding the continuous-varying accuracy case, the practical iCG and iCGR tend to result in an increase of the iteration numbers compared to both the double precision CG and CGR, and the impractical methods with inaccurate matrix-vector products (not shown for the latter ones in Table~\ref{res-MM-inexact5-lin} nor Figure \ref{fig:ic}).
+However, a tiny gain in iteration numbers may be obtained with the practical iCG and iCGR as observed for the matrix bcsstk27.
+Despite these increases in the iteration number, the costs of the practical methods remain lower than those of the methods in double precision.
+Again the practical algorithms seem more sensitive to rounding errors.
+For instance, the desired accuracy is not reached for matrices nos1 and nos7 without reorthogonalization.
+As observed in the synthetic matrices, it can result in a decrease in the number of iterations of the practical methods, and so a damage of the quality of the solution, compared to the methods with matrix-vector products in double precision.
+Finally, as for the synthetic matrices, the fact that the delay $d=10$ introduced in the stopping criterion is too large partly explains the cost increases observed for matrices with a small condition number (bcsstm02 and nos4).

-Finally, it should be noted that the problems associated with the Matrix Market matrices seem to be "easier" than the synthetic case, in the sense that the CG, FOM and CGR methods are able to provide solutions for which the relative errors on the solution value are lower than the prescribed accuracy, even for ill-conditioned matrices.
-This is not the case for the synthetic matrices.